QossayZeineddin/harri_spark_task_pyspark/README.md

         Top 5 States with the Most Stolen Cars:
             Similar to the first analysis, group the DataFrame by "State," calculate the total thefts, rename the column, order by the total thefts in descending order, and limit to the         top 5 results.

-        Most Common Country of Origin:
-            Join the two DataFrames (df_report and df_carModel_Country) on the common column 'Make_Model.'
+        Based on the models, what is the most country from where Americans buy their cars?: based on the data that we have there are two Solution first take the total theft of each country cars and the second just count car models and its country that the american have Join the two DataFrames (df_report and df_carModel_Country) on the common column 'Make_Model.'
-            Group the resulting DataFrame by 'Country_of_Origin' and count the occurrences of each country.
+            Group the resulting DataFrame by 'Country_of_Origin' and count the total theft cars of each country secand solution count total models of each country .
             Sort the results in descending order based on the count.

         Display Results: